In a mother-focussed home, unschooling won't work very well.

 Someone had written, of unschooling: "It sounds like it takes an enormous amount of trust in everything to allow this process to happen."
 I responded: "It takes a little trust, and desire, and willingness, to take one step.
 It gets easier as you go.
 No one can take all of the steps at once."
 No one can, or should, have trust in everything.
 Try things out.
 Think carefully, and observe directly.
 Practice! |

-kids to think about how they can get around them Coercion creates resistance and reduces learning. —Pam Sorooshian
+Coercion creates resistance and reduces learning.

-Soft, hard, lasting, fleeting, solemn or sweet— the nature of "real life" can be shifty.
+Soft, hard, lasting, fleeting, solemn or sweet—the nature of "real life" can be shifty.
 Be soft, and lasting, and sweet as well and as often as you can be. |

 Get witnesses.That's one reason people join support groups and confess to their friends what they're doing, because you've told somebody what your intention is.